Pope Pius X: Canonization

 The cause for Pius X's canonization was opened on 24 November 1951.
 On 17 February 1952, Pius X's body was transferred from its tomb to the Vatican basilica and placed under the altar of the Chapel of the Presentation in St. Peter's Basilica.
 The pontiff's body lies within a glass and bronze-work sarcophagus for the faithful to see.

 On 29 May 1954, less than three years after his beatification, Pius X was canonized, following the SCR's recognition of two more miracles.
 The first involved Francesco Belsami, an attorney from Naples who had a pulmonary abscess, who was cured upon placing a picture of Pope Pius X upon his chest.
 The second miracle involved Sr. Maria Ludovica Scorcia, a nun who was afflicted with a serious neurotropic virus, and who, upon several novenas, was entirely cured.
 The canonization Mass was presided over by Pius XII at Saint Peter's Basilica before a crowd of about 800,000 of the faithful and Church officials at St. Peter's Basilica.
 Pius X became the first pope to be canonized since Pius V in 1712.

-His canonization ceremony was taped and recorded by television news broadcasters, including NBC.
+Pope Pius X's canonization ceremony was taped and recorded by television news broadcasters, including NBC.